What is the SQE?

 On the day of the assessment the question text will be in Welsh, but where appropriate there will be English legal terms next to the equivalent Welsh legal terms.
 There may not be an English legal term side by side in every case if the Welsh legal term is widely used.

-It is important to understand that the Welsh equivalent exam will not be open book nor will you have the English equivalent assessment side by side to refer to.
+The Welsh equivalent exam will not be open book nor will you have the English equivalent assessment side by side to refer to.
 You will not be penalised if you provide an answer or response in English because you find yourself stuck and unable to answer in Welsh.
 However, it should be noted that if you choose to sit SQE in Welsh you are expected to provide your answers in Welsh.
 You cannot change your mind about taking your exam in Welsh on the day of the exam.
 Once the booking window has closed you will be unable to change from Welsh to English.
 Therefore you are strongly advised to consider carefully if you wish to sit the exam in Welsh prior to the booking window closing and consider your fluency of the Welsh language.

 There are a number of key policies that have been translated into Welsh, these can be found alongside the English versions.